neuralpain/oneclickwinrar/README.md

 >      as a part of 64-bit installation package.
 > ```
 >
-> If you do need to install 32-bit versions of WinRAR, you can customize [installrar.cmd](#whats-included-click-the-names-to-download) as `installrar_x32_701.cmd` to install the most recent 32-bit version of WinRAR.
+> If you do need to install 32-bit versions of WinRAR, you can [configure installrar.cmd](#configuration) as `installrar_x32_701.cmd` to install the most recent 32-bit version of WinRAR.
 > </details>

 <p align="center">